timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 for 3D reconstruction.
 Typical values of this parameter can be between 1 and 10 angstroms.
 See details in [T.E.
 Gureyev et al., arXiv 2012.07012].

+Parameter 16 contains a name of an input file (in the same format as a .txt format in parameter 2 above), or NONE if no such file is needed, with Euler rotation angles (in degrees) corresponding to 3D rotations enforcing a known symmetry of the 3D potential.
+The reconstructed potential will be rotated to each one of these angles and averaged over all such rotations.
+The first entry in this input symmetry file is always expected to contain all zero angles, corresponding to the "initial" rotational position of the reconstructed 3D potential.
+Defocus distances present in the input file will be ignored.

-Parameter 16 can be equal to 0, 1 or 2.
+Parameter 17 can be equal to 0 or 1.
 It determines if and how the inverse 3D Laplacian filter is applied to the 3D potential.
 "0" corresponds to not applying the inverse 3D Laplacian.
 "1" corresponds to applying it.
-"2" corresponds to skipping the initial 3D potential reconstruction from defocused images, reading the 3D potential distribution from the files defined in Parameter 23 below and applying the inverse 3D Laplacian filter to the 3D potential imported from the files.
-A typical usage cycle of PhaseRetrieval.exe may consist of an initial reconstruction of the 3D potential from defocused images and saving them into files in the first run of PhaseRetrieval.exe, with Parameter 16 set to 0 and Parameters 18 set to "0 0 -1.e+6".
-This may be followed by a second run (restart) of PhaseRetrieval.exe program, with a suitably modified parameter file, where Parameter 16 is set to 2 and Parameters 18 are set to some suitable values for background removal.
-The filtered 3D potential is saved in the GRD or TIFF files in the folder specified by Parameter 24, and with the names that are obtained from the names defined by Parameter 23 by inserting letter "R" at the end of the filename, immediately preceding the file extension.
+A typical usage cycle of PhaseRetrieval.exe may consist of an initial reconstruction of the 3D potential from defocused images and saving them into files in the first run of PhaseRetrieval.exe, with Parameter 17 set to 0, Parameters 19 set to "0 0 -1.e+6" and Parameter 25 set to 0.
+This may be followed by a second run (restart) of PhaseRetrieval.exe program, with a suitably modified parameter file, where Parameter 17 is set to 1, and Parameters 19 are set to some suitable values for background removal and Parameter 25 set to 1.
+The filtered 3D potential is saved in the GRD or TIFF files in the folder specified by Parameter 24, and with the names that are obtained from the names defined by Parameter 24 by inserting letter "R" at the end of the filename, immediately preceding the file extension.

-Parameter 17 contains the regularization parameter for the inverse 3D Laplacian filter.
+Parameter 18 contains the regularization parameter for the inverse 3D Laplacian filter.
 If the filter is not used, this parameter is ignored.

-Parameter 18 contains the low-pass filter width, the background subtraction value in volts and the lower threshold value in volts to be applied to the reconstructed 3D potential.
+Parameter 19 contains the low-pass filter width, the background subtraction value in volts and the lower threshold value in volts to be applied to the reconstructed 3D potential.
 The low-pass filter width corresponds to the width of a 3D Gaussian with which the reconstructed 3D potential distribution is convolved, followed by the subtraction of this low-pass filtered version of the potential from the